 Grading for the different sections of this course may vary slightly please read carefully.
 Ultimately, the EMT comprehensive final test must be passed with a score of 80% or higher.
-Students will be given a second chance to take the written final only if they get less than 80% the first time.
-The second chance score will not be applied to their grade; it is a pass or fail exam based on 80%.
-A student who cannot achieve an 80% or higher after 2 chances, will receive an F for the entire course.
+Students have a second chance to take the written final if they get less than 80% the first time.
+The second chance score does not apply to their grade; it is a pass or fail exam based on 80%.
+A student who cannot achieve an 80% or higher after two chances, will receive an F for the entire course.